 A few details, tips & tricks

-I hope you like this series of Gamedev Logs, and see you on Wednesday for the last one!
+I hope you’ll like this new series of Gamedev Logs, and I’ll see you in a few days for the next one 🙂